ogulcancevik/ogulcancevik/README.md

 Hi there 👋
 🧑‍💻 About Me
-Hi i am Oğulcan, I design and code beautifully things, and I love what I do.
+Hi i am Oğulcan, I design and code beautifully things, and I love what I do. <br />
 I am working Frontend & Backend develop in Izmir.
 I started coding in highschool and since that time i am always enthusiast for develop and learning something from tech.
 Recently i am working on Javascript Frameworks (ReactJs, VueJs, Nextjs, AlpineJs, Svelte etc.).
 I always make sure to do my best and generate the finest product I can.
 Here’s the languages and frameworks that I know:

 <hr/>